petercheng00/ubuntuOnMBP/README.md

 3. Suspend/resume sorta works but not reliable

 ### Partition and Installation
+1. Create partition for OS X from disk utility
+2. Create shared partition if desired, using HFS non-journaled
-1. Install yosemite in its partition
+3. Install yosemite in its partition
+4. Install any OS X upgrades before doing linux stuff
-2. Install rEFInd
+5. Install rEFInd
-3. Unetbootin to create ubuntu live usb
+6. Unetbootin to create ubuntu live usb
-4. Live usb won't detect yosemite partition, so manually create install partition at / and also a swap partition
+7. Live usb won't detect yosemite partition, so manually create install partition at / and also a swap partition

 ### Ubuntu important setup
 1. Install wifi drivers (with dpkg or gui)